phucwan91/docker/README.md

+# basic docker setup
-# Simple Docker by using Docker Composer with 3 saparate container: PHP, MYSQL and APACHE
+A simple docker setup by using Docker Composer with 3 saparate container: PHP, MYSQL and APACHE